-- The assumptions made by tie in the business case for the tram are key to the positive BCR of 1.10 and the case for the tram is now marginal and very sensitive to assumptions. - Transport Scotland's view of costs is more cautious than tie's and their cost estimated for Phase 1a lies in the range £510-545m.
-No formal analysis has been undertaken, due to time constraints, of the impact of Transport Scotland's view of the costs on the BCR but there would be a negative impact. - The tram supports economic development at Leith Waterfront, West Edinburgh and, subject to line 1b, Granton Waterfront.
+- The assumptions made by tie in the business case for the tram are key to the positive BCR of 1.10 and the case for the tram is now marginal and very sensitive to assumptions. - The tram supports economic development at Leith Waterfront, West Edinburgh and, subject to line 1b, Granton Waterfront.
 The appraisal attributes 590 Full Time Equivalent jobs to Phase 1a and a further 340 to Phase 1b.